 University of California - San Diego is one of the finest schools in the United States for Applied Mathematics.
 After graduation, applied math students usually earn an average of $56,495 in their early careers.
 This school has one of the largest student bodies in California.

-Interested in Economics?
-It's the most popular major at this school.
 This school offers graduate degree programs for students who wish to proceed after achieving a bachelor's degree.
+UCSD's men's baseball team is a powerhouse you are sure to enjoy experiencing.
 Learn more to check out just how UCSD ranks in other categories.

 Any student who is interested in Applied Mathematics has to look into University of California - Berkeley.
 Soon after graduation, applied math students typically make around $64,732 in their early careers.
 Placed in Berkeley, California, this institution is a logical option for students who enjoy the thrill of a popular city.